-Once you have set-up custom fields you they will appear in the setup/edit subscription screen.
+Once you have set up custom fields, they will appear in the setup/edit subscription screen.
 This allows you to select which custom fields you want people buying certain subscriptions to complete.
-This allows you for example to add different custom fields for a junior subscription than you would for an adult subscription.
+This allows you, for example, to add different custom fields for a junior subscription than you would for an adult subscription.

 Free of charge to clubs

-There is no charge to the Club for using this service.
-The person buying the subscription is charged a £1.00 admin fee per subscription.
-This fee allows British Cycling to remain cost neutral in the provision of online card payment services.
-Should your club wish to absorb the cost then simply adjust the subscription price down by £1.00.
+There is no charge to the club for using this service.
+The person buying the subscription is charged a £1 fee per subscription.
+This fee allows British Cycling to remain cost-neutral in the provision of the online subscription service.
+Should your club wish to absorb the cost, then simply adjust the subscription price down by £1.

 Get the word out

-Once you have set up your subscriptions they are live and for sale on the British Cycling website.
-To see the page on which they appear simply go to your club's public profile page - you can access this through the Club Profile section of the Club Management Tool or by looking up your club on the Club Finder - you will see on this page a red button "Buy Club Membership".
-Clicking the button will take you to your clubs subscriptions page, to share the link simply copy and paste the link into an email or you may wish to set up a link directly to the page on your club website.
+Once you have set up your subscriptions, they are live and for sale on the British Cycling website.
+To see the page on which they appear, simply go to your club's public profile page - you can access this through the Club Profile section of the Club Management Tool or by looking up your club on the Club Finder.
+You will see on this page a red button which reads ’buy club membership‘.
+Clicking the button will take you to your club’s subscriptions page; to share the link, simply copy and paste the link into an email or you may wish to set up a link directly to the page on your club website.

 The system makes it very easy for you to send a reminder to your club members when it is time to renew their club membership.

 You can set a club member expiry date against all of your members whether they have paid online or not and then you can sort by this date and send out a reminder email directing them to the subscriptions page (see the section abovefor further details).
 If their club membership expires they will move to expired club members tab - you can directly email members from this tab as well.